 Truth #482 of entrepreneurship: It doesn’t matter how good you think your product is if your market won’t pay you for it.

 If that made you squirm a little in your chair, goooooood.
 THAT is why product validation is so important — because you want to avoid waking up suddenly in a cold sweat with thoughts like, “What if no one buys my product?” and “What if I spend all this time and money to find out that no one cares?”

 We’ve all been there, and it’s why as a Product Designer I push the team to spend eons on extensive research and a development cycle that doesn’t just last weeks — more like months and sometimes years!
-Our flagship product, Zero to Launch, took nine months to develop, and we’re still constantly adding to it.
+One of our recent products took nine months to develop, and we’re still constantly adding to it.

 We gladly put in this work upfront because we know all too well the risks of tying up all of our resources in one thing for too long, only to have it flop.

 I’ll share with you some product validation processes that we use to bring clarity to testing, building, and creating million-dollar products, but before I do, let’s get one thing crystal clear: